 Too much brown stuff will just sit there (and that includes things that are “brown” chemically if not in color, like piles of orange rinds from weeks of juicing).
 Chopping up difficult brown elements will speed decomposition; so will aerating the pile, and adding more greens.
 And don’t site the heap in the dark; a position in at least part-day sun is essential to good decomposition.

 It’s easier to list what doesn’t go in the heap than what does.
-Leave out weeds with seeds on them (pull them before they go to flower and seed, when they can be composted); weeds that spread even without seeds (like bulbous onion grass); diseased plants; fats and oils, such as dairy products and meats and fish; bones.
+Leave out weeds with seeds on them (pull them before they go to flower and seed, when they can be composted); weeds that spread even without seeds (like bulbous onion grass); and diseased plants.
+All of these can be pre-“cooked” first in some big plastic bags near the heap, to kill off the unwanted parts, though again, Lee Reich puts it all in his bins.
+We both leave out fats and oils, such as dairy products and meats and fish; bones.

 If you want to use compost as mulch later on, I recommend composting leaves separately, in their own pile.
-They can be shredded to speed up the process; this can be done if they are raked into small piles where the heap is to be made and run over with the mower, which works better when they are dry.
-Then moisten the pile and perhaps sprinkle in some soil or old compost.
+They can be shredded to speed up the process; this can be done if they are raked into small piles where the heap is to be made, then run over with the mower, which works better when they are dry.
+Moisten the pile and perhaps sprinkle in some soil or old compost.
 The leaves can also be left whole, in bags or in a pile, all winter and shredded come spring.

-Before using the compost in the garden, I toss it through a homemade sifter (seen at left, like a giant easel with hardware cloth where the drawing paper or canvas would be) into a wheelbarrow, to cull the stones and sticks and unfinished bits like tenacious corncobs or thick roots.
-I top-dress my flower beds with an inch or two of the sifted material each spring, along with some all-natural organic fertilizer, and use the rest to top up my raised vegetable-garden beds.
+Before using the compost in the garden, I toss it through a homemade sifter (seen above, like a giant easel with hardware cloth where the drawing paper or canvas would be).
+It lands in a wheelbarrow, and this action culls the stones and sticks and unfinished bits like tenacious corncobs or thick roots.
+I topdress my flower beds with an inch or two of the sifted material each spring, along with some all-natural organic fertilizer, and use the rest to top up my raised vegetable-garden beds.
 Yummy.